Compliance

 The mobile workforce is fast growing in the US, especially in healthcare.
 These nurses, caregivers and other in-home healthcare providers visit patients where they feel most comfortable.
 Whether they’re providing hospice care, physical therapy, assistance with daily chores or outpatient care, the jobs these unique healthcare workers do is by no means easy.

-Compared to the daily rigors of the job, keeping a mileage log may seem like a low priority, but as an employer, it’s your responsibility to help your employees understand the importance of making this practice part of their daily routines.
+Compared to the daily rigors of the job, keeping a mileage log may seem like a low priority, but as an employer, it’s your responsibility to help your employees understand the importance of making this practice part of their daily routines, especially when it comes to paying mileage reimbursement for caregivers and other mobile workers.
 When you consistently follow the IRS mileage log requirements, it will benefit your company and your employees.

 The Importance of Maintaining a Mileage Log